andrewabarca/bizible.en/help/configuration-and-setup/bizible-and-salesforce/page-layout-instructions.md

 1. Within your Build option, select **Accounts**.
 1. Click **Page Layouts**.
 1. Select the Page Layout you’d like to edit.
-1. Add the **Bizible Attribution Touchpoint**&nbsp;Related List and click the wrench to add the following columns:
+1. Add the **Bizible Attribution Touchpoint** Related List and click the wrench to add the following columns:

     * `Attribution Touchpoint`
     * `Marketing Channel`